 The waiting list is a combined list for Housing Choice Voucher Program Vouchers and Public Housing.
 MTW applicants are provided the type of housing that is available when their name comes to the top of the list.
 The waiting list has been open since 1991, and DSHA anticipates that it will remain open.
 Prior to the commencement of MTW, the wait for housing ranged from about 8 months for some bedroom sizes in Public Housing, to about 22 months for a Housing Choice Voucher.
 Currently, the wait for those with an MTW preference and the elderly/disabled is approximately 12-60 months for Public Housing and 36-60 months for the Housing Choice Voucher Program.
 DSHA eliminated the subsidy choice between Public Housing and Housing Choice Vouchers for elderly and disabled families during FY2012.
 With this change, all applicants (MTW participants and exempt elderly/disabled applicants) are required to accept the form of subsidy offered (Public Housing or HCV).
 If the applicant desires a form of subsidy other than what is offered (Public Housing or HCV), their name will be placed on the bottom of the waiting list based on the date of refusal.
-During FY2021, DSHA will continue to monitor the effectiveness of the 500-unit set-aside to determine if it is increasing MTW participation as anticipated and that it is not negatively impacting the waiting list process.
-As previously stated during FY2020, DSHA found that the 500 unit set-aside is increasing MTW participation as anticipated but not at the rate anticipated.
+During FY2022, DSHA will continue to monitor the effectiveness of the 500-unit set-aside to determine if it is increasing MTW participation as anticipated and that it is not negatively impacting the waiting list process.
+As previously stated during FY2021, DSHA found that the 500 unit set-aside is increasing MTW participation as anticipated but not at the rate anticipated.

-DESCRIPTION OF ANTICIPATED CHANGES IN THE NUMBER OF FAMILIES ON THE WAITING LIST DURING FY2021
+DESCRIPTION OF ANTICIPATED CHANGES IN THE NUMBER OF FAMILIES ON THE WAITING LIST DURING FY2022

-Based on the number of applications received in the past six months, we anticipate that the total number of applicants on the waiting list to increase during FY2021.
-The waiting list has 17,212 families actively waiting for housing.
+Based on the number of applications received in the past six months, we anticipate that the total number of applicants on the waiting list to increase during FY2022.
+The waiting list has 8,701 families actively waiting for housing.
+During FY2021, the waiting list office completed a comprehensive purge of non-qualified residents from the active list thus accounting for the decrease from 17,212 to 8,701.